 Change up stagnant routines

 A little bit of a stretch makes you grow, not break.
 If your kids have done only day camps, consider an overnight camp or a week-long camp.
-Consider encouraging kids to invite a new friend for a week of camp or try a camp even if they don’t know anyone else who wants to go.
+Encourage kids to invite a new friend for a week of camp or try a camp even if they don’t know anyone else who wants to go.
 Doing the same camps each summer can be a fun tradition, but keep an eye on when kids might be ready for a change.

 Stay in your lane